 Once this Final Judgment is delivered, your marriage is officially annulled, and your marital status will go back to “single” and not “divorced”.
 You will not need to declare your previous marriage if there is a requirement to during job interviews either.

 In Singapore, the marriage annulment process takes about 4-5 months, depending on the complexity of the case.

 If your application to annul your marriage is unsuccessful and you’ve been married for less than 3 years, you may consider living separately from each other until the 3-year mark, then filing for a divorce.

 No, it’s possible to file for an annulment on your own.
-However, the process can be confusing and overwhelming without an expert lawyer to guide you.
-There are also numerous documents you need to draft and submit within a fixed timeframe.
+However, the process can be confusing and overwhelming without an expert annulment lawyer in Singapore to guide you.

 It’s not easy being in your position, let an experienced lawyer help you get through this.
 Talk to our team, we’re here for you.